-A method of factoring a polynomial as a product of two factors by splitting the middle term of a quadratic form basis expression is called the factorization (or factorisation) by spitting the middle term.
+A method of factoring a polynomial as a product of two factors by splitting the middle term of a quadratic form basis expression is called the factorization (or factorisation) of a mathematical expression by splitting the middle term.

 The quadratic expression can be factored by the following steps.

 The given algebraic expression is already in descending order.
 So, need to do anything with the given polynomial.

 Find the product of first and last terms of the expression.